A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Abstract

 \section{Abstract}

 The da Vinci Research Kit (dVRK) is a teleoperated surgical robotic system.
-For dynamic simulations and model-based control, the dynamic model of the dVRK with standard dynamic parameters is required.
-We developed a dynamic model identification package for the dVRK, capable of modeling the parallelograms, springs, counterweight, and tendon couplings, which are inherent to the dVRK.
-A convex optimization-based method is used to identify the standard dynamic parameters of the dVRK subject to physically feasible constraints.
-The relative errors between the predicted and measured motor torque are calculated on independent test trajectories, which are less than $16.3\%$ and $18.9\%$ for the first three joints and $34.0\%$ and $26.5\%$ for all joints for the master tool manipulator (MTM) and patient side manipulator (PSM), respectively.
-We open source the identification software package.
-Although this software package is originally developed for the dVRK, it is easy to apply it on other robots with similar characteristics to the dVRK through simple configuration.
+For dynamic simulations and model-based control, the dynamic model of the dVRK is required.
+We present an open-source dynamic model identification package for the dVRK, capable of modeling the parallelograms, springs, counterweight, and tendon couplings, which are inherent to the dVRK.
+A convex optimization-based method is used to identify the dynamic parameters of the dVRK subject to physical consistency.
+Experimental results show the effectiveness of the modeling and the robustness of the package.
+Although this software package is originally developed for the dVRK, it is feasible to apply it on other similar robots.